TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 where:

-- **`T₀` (epoch origin)** is a **fixed Unix timestamp agreed upon out of band prior to the experiment**,
+- **`T₀`** is a fixed Unix timestamp agreed upon out of band,
 - **`epoch_duration_seconds`** is fixed for the experiment,
 - **`current_unix_time`** is obtained locally at runtime.

-Epochs are **indices, not events**:
+Epochs are **indices, not events**.

-- They do not imply that a sender acted.
+- They do not imply that a sender posted.
+- They do not imply that a receiver read.
-- They merely select a deterministic rendezvous candidate.
+- They exist solely to parameterize deterministic resolution.

-**Epoch counting begins at the fixed origin time `T₀`, not at script invocation, process start, or user interaction time.**
+Epoch counting begins at the fixed origin time `T₀`.
-Running `interactive_dead_drop.py` does **not** start, reset, or advance the epoch counter.
+Running any script does **not** reset epoch counting.

-Both sender and receiver compute epoch indices solely as a deterministic function of wall-clock time relative to the shared `T₀`.

-No live messages between the sender and receiver are exchanged at runtime.
-Clock drift and execution-time skew are tolerated by the receiver’s inspection window.

 ---

-### Epoch Visibility at Runtime
+### Mandatory Epoch Participation

-The interactive console may display a **current logical epoch** value.
-This epoch is:

-- **derived automatically**, not user-specified,
-- **deterministically computed** from wall-clock time relative to `T₀`,
-- **not negotiated, transmitted, or synchronized** between parties.

-If sender and receiver compute different epoch indices due to clock skew or execution timing, **no coordination or agreement is expected**.

-Repeated resolutions **within the same epoch** will deterministically yield the **same artifact and URL**.
-A different URL is produced **only when wall-clock time advances into a new epoch**.
+For the duration of the experiment:

+- **Every url outputted at every epoch is evaluated by both sender and receiver**.
+- If the feasibility region yields **no admissible URL** for a role at epoch `t`, that role performs **no routing action** for that epoch.
+- Otherwise, the role performs **exactly one interaction attempt** derived from the resolver output.

+Participants do **not** choose which epochs to visit; they are required to follow the resolver's instructions exactly.
+Further, participants are not allowed to visit any urls outside the provided urls for that epoch.

 ---